t2vi/t2vi/README.md

 - 🔭 Day job: .NET | Specflow | Selenium | Selenoid

-- 🔭 I’m currently working on: https://vinnymarquez.dev - Version 3
+- 🔭 I’m currently working on https://vinnymarquez.dev (V3), built using NextJS and Tailwind
-- 🌱 I’m currently learning Svelte - for Version 4
+- 🌱 I’m currently learning Svelte for Version 4

 <!--
 **chuv13/chuv13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.